BlogA State Museum Like No Other

 Volume study of the new buildings as part of visitor center experience, Kozień Architects.

 Visiting Auschwitz 1 requires a moderate level of fitness—in addition to the path described above, the main camp features five two-story barracks that contain the general exhibits.
-These displayed haunting masses of shoes, suitcases, personal belongings, protheses, personal items, and most disturbing of all, human hair.
-The interpretive graphics communicated clearly and all were in black and white.
+These displayed haunting masses of shoes, suitcases, personal belongings, prostheses, personal items, and, most disturbing of all, human hair.
+The interpretive graphics communicated clearly, and all were in black and white.
 They appear to have influenced the graphics at the Holocaust Museum in Washington.
-There were few secondary exhibits, such as the exhibit case and label about products manufactured from human hair.
-In Block 7 we tarried over labels and artifacts and were soon left behind, our guide could still be heard on our headphones outside, while we were soon overtaken by a Polish group.
+There were a few secondary exhibits, such as the exhibit case and label about products manufactured from human hair.
+In Block 7, we tarried over labels and artifacts and were soon left behind; our guide could still be heard on our headphones outside, but we were soon overtaken by a Polish group.
 Block 11 did not feature extensive interpretation.
-The office and latrine are like they were when in use.
-This unfortunate Block is where sentences were given to prisoners, either confinement and torture in the basement cells below, or sent to the enclosed yard adjacent where prisoners were shot.
+The office and latrine are as they were when they were in use.
+This unfortunate Block is where sentences were given to prisoners, either confinement and torture in the basement cells below or sent to the enclosed yard adjacent where prisoners were shot.

 Our very qualified guide and interpreter in front of the "Death block" Block 11, in Auschwitz 1, the main camp made up of former Polish Army barracks.